BlackWasp

 Numeric Formatting

-When inserting numbers into strings using the String.Format method, the numbers can be formatted.
-The formatting is achieved by adding format specifiers within the placeholders.
+When inserting numbers into strings using String.Format, the numbers can be formatted by adding format specifiers within the placeholders.
 The available format specifiers are the same as those for the ToString method of numeric data types.
-A table of all of the format specifiers is included in part 19 of the C# Fundamentals tutorial.
+A table of format specifiers is included in part 19 of the C# Fundamentals tutorial.

 string output;